sbtnRey/Banshee-Beam/README.md

 # Banshee-Beam-VR

 A simple VR sound visualizer/projectile component that spawns and changes the properties of a projectile (currently only color gradient) based on the pitch of ones voice.
-The color gradient used is from red(low frequencies) to yellow(gradient).
+Curently the range of frequencies is only set to capture and utilize the human voic and The color gradient used is from red(low frequencies) to yellow(high frequencies).
+Future improvements on this codebase would be to integrate the component into a game.

 ## Build instructions